About the Opportunity

 - radiology (U/S, CT, MRI, ECHO)

-Duties include full scope of practice as an emergency medicine physician in providing care to patients within the eastern zone and participating in call.
+Duties include full scope of practice as a pediatrician providing care to patients within the eastern zone and participating in call.

-The physician will be responsible to the Zone Department Head of Emergency Medicine for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.
+The physician will be responsible to the Zone Department Head of Women and Children's Services for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.

 - eligible for licensure with the College of Physicians and Surgeons of Nova Scotia (CPSNS)